JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 6. deleteNeed() - Deletes a need using the passed through ID.
 Updated by Nick

 The UserController is designed to handle incoming HTTP requests, interact with the Model tier, and return an HTTP response.
 It ensures smooth communication between the front end and backend.

+Class in the ViewModelTeir

 ![image](https://github.com/user-attachments/assets/52b08ace-ff0c-4484-9e17-4e71794589f8)